ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

       ```
       {: pre}

-   - **Ubuntu** has multipath configuration that is built into `multipath-tools`.
+   - **Ubuntu** has a multipath configuration that is built into `multipath-tools`.
 However, the built-in configuration uses a "service-time 0" load-balancing policy, which can leave your connection vulnerable to interruptions.
 Create a multipath.conf file and update it as follows.

       ```sh
       defaults {